omkarcloud/google-maps-scraper/README.md

 2. Hiring Top Talent
    - Example: To hire a good salesperson, search for "Sales Training" in a specific country and contact the training centers for candidate recommendations.
    - Benefits:
-     - Much Higher quality candidates compared to online job portals
+     - Much Much Higher quality candidates compared to online job portals
-     - Cost-effective (free) alternative to expensive online job portals
+     - Saves a lot of time that would otherwise be spent screening and interviewing a much larger pool of candidates
 3. Discovering the Best Service Providers
    - Find top-rated service providers in your area for specific needs.
    - Examples: